xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

     - If a consensus round fails, the consensus process repeats until it succeeds.
 - The validated ledger includes the transaction and its effects on the ledger state.

 Applications should only rely on information in validated ledgers, not on the provisional results of candidate transactions.
-Some [`rippled` APIs](http-websocket-apis.html) initially return provisional results for transactions.
-The results of a transaction become immutable only when that transaction is included in a validated ledger, or the transaction includes `LastLedgerSequence` and does not appear in any validated ledger with that ledger index or lower.
+Some [<span class="code-snippet">rippled</span> APIs](http-websocket-apis.html) initially return provisional results for transactions.
+The results of a transaction become immutable only when that transaction is included in a validated ledger, or the transaction includes <span class="code-snippet">LastLedgerSequence</span> and does not appear in any validated ledger with that ledger index or lower.

 Best practices for applications submitting transactions include:

-- Use the `LastLedgerSequence` parameter to ensure that transactions validate or fail in a deterministic and prompt fashion.
+- Use the <span class="code-snippet">LastLedgerSequence</span> parameter to ensure that transactions validate or fail in a deterministic and prompt fashion.
 - Check the results of transactions in validated ledgers.
-    - Until a ledger containing the transaction is validated, or `LastLedgerSequence` has passed, results are provisional.
+    - Until a ledger containing the transaction is validated, or <span class="code-snippet">LastLedgerSequence</span> has passed, results are provisional.
-    - Transactions with result code **`tesSUCCESS`** and `"validated": true` have immutably succeeded.
+    - Transactions with result code **<span class="code-snippet">tesSUCCESS</span>** and <span class="code-snippet">"validated": true</span> have immutably succeeded.
-    - Transactions with other result codes and `"validated": true` have immutably failed.
+    - Transactions with other result codes and <span class="code-snippet">"validated": true</span> have immutably failed.
-    - Transactions that fail to appear in any validated ledger up to and including the validated ledger identified by the transaction’s `LastLedgerSequence` have immutably failed.
+    - Transactions that fail to appear in any validated ledger up to and including the validated ledger identified by the transaction’s <span class="code-snippet">LastLedgerSequence</span> have immutably failed.
         - Take care to use a server with a continuous ledger history to detect this case <a href="#footnote_10" id="from_footnote_10"><sup>10</sup></a>.
-    - It may be necessary to check the status of a transaction repeatedly until the ledger identified by `LastLedgerSequence` is validated.
+    - It may be necessary to check the status of a transaction repeatedly until the ledger identified by <span class="code-snippet">LastLedgerSequence</span> is validated.

 ## See Also